zxjcarrot/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a software engineer of TXSQL team at Tencent Inc. My research interests include database systems, operating systems, and distributed systems.
-Currently, I am applying for docto    ral study in data systems, focusing on improving systems efficiency and systems with modern hardware.
+Currently, I am applying for doctoral study in data systems, focusing on improving systems efficiency and systems with modern hardware.